Solomon Levey: Career

 At age 19, Levey was sentenced in October 1813 at the Central Criminal Court of England and Wales to seven years of transportation for his alleged involvement in the theft of 41 kg of tea and a wooden chest.
 In January 1815, he reached Sydney and quickly became a businessperson.
 He was exonerated in February 1819 and in the same month he married Ann, whose father was a wealthy landowner.
 They had two children, a son born in 1819 and a daughter born in 1822 who died in infancy.
-Levey's wife left him for another lover and died in February 1824; Levey would remain a bachelor for the rest of his life.
+Levey's wife left him for another lover and died in February 1824; Levey did not remarry.

 Levey found success as a shipbroker and reportedly had an annual salary of £60,000 by 1825.
 Among other things, he owned part of a water mill in Liverpool, ran a rope factory, and had land and livestock in Argyle and Cumberland.
 After being pardoned in 1819, Levey worked for the Bank of New South Wales, where he pushed for lower interest rates and partnership with English banks.
 He was also a trustee for the Sydney Public Grammar School.
 In 1825, he partnered with Daniel Cooper and founded Cooper & Levey which was headquartered at the Waterloo Waterhouse in George Street, Sydnet.
 The firm had wide-ranging interests, including in the import and export of goods, shipbuilding, wool-trading and whaling.
+The business had six vessels that made 9 whaling voyages between 1828 and 1836.
 By 1828, it was among the country's biggest stock-owners; Cooper & Levey eventually owned most of the land in Waterloo, Alexandria, Redfern, Randwick and Neutral Bay.